 But there is something you can do to protect yourself.
 It's called a testicle self-exam.

 If you do one every month, your chances of finding cancer early are very good.
 When that happens, the cancer is a lot easier to treat.
-That means your chances of surviving are very good.
-And so are your chances of having few or no serious problems from it.
+That means your chances of survival are very good.

 What Is Testicular Cancer?

-With testicular cancer, abnormal cells in the testicles divide uncontrollably.
-If the cancer isn't treated, they can break off and spread to other parts of your body and continue to form tumors that affect other organs.
+With testicular cancer, abnormal cells in the testicles divide uncontrollably and form a cancerous tumor.
+If the cancer isn't treated, those cells can break off and spread to other parts of the body.

 Testicular cancer is not particularly common.
-There about 8,300 new cases a year.
+There are about 8,300 new cases a year.
 And about 350 men die each year from this cancer.
-But while some men are more likely to get it than others, it's possible for any boy past puberty or any young man to get the disease.
+But while some men are more likely to get it than others, it's possible for any young man to get the disease.